alu99/unbeatable-tic-tac-toe/README.md

 # unbeatable-tic-tac-toe
-A tic-tac-toe Java program that cannot be beat
+A tic-tac-toe Java program I made for fun that cannot be beat

 ## About the strategy
 The program uses 1 of 3 core strategies based off of the player's first move.